 You will be engaged in the impact of Jesus' words as you never have before.

-Terry Johnson is Senior Pastor of the Independent Presbyterian Church in Savannah, Georgia.
+Terry Johnson is the senior minister of the Independent Presbyterian Church in Savannah, Georgia.

 People who looked at this item also looked at: